Archer4499/Maximum-Inscribed-Circle/README.md

 (Note: as of writing, only works with Python versions 3.6 and 3.7)

-To build a windows executable of this program using pyinstaller, run the following commands in a cmd.exe window:
+To build a windows executable of this program using pyinstaller, make sure the program is setup and works by following the instructions in [Run python code](#Run-python-code) and then run the following commands in a cmd.exe window:
 ```
 python -m pip install pyinstaller